 The Christian Regenhard Center for Emergency Response Studies

-The Christian Regenhard Center for Emergency Response Studies (RaCERS) is a unique applied research center focused on development of grounded theory through a tightly-focused research agenda: It’s emphasis is on studying large-scale events from a perspective of first-responder coordination and its relationship to first responder safety, reduced loss through protection of life, property, and critical systems.
+The Christian Regenhard Center for Emergency Response Studies (RaCERS) is a unique applied research center focused on documentation of lessons learned and planning for future large-scale incidents.
+The center seeks to develop a basis for evidence-based practice in the realms of public safety and emergency response, including fire, EMS, law enforcement, emergency management, and homeland security.
+Its emphasis is on studying large-scale events from a perspective of first-responder coordination and their relationship to first responder safety, and reduced loss through protection of life, property, and critical systems.

 Our action areas include: